 Most commonly, brain tumours develop from the glial cells that support the nerve cells of the brain.
 A tumour of glial cells is called a glioma.

 The most common type of glioma is glioblastoma (also called glioblastoma multiforme, GBM).
 Glioblastoma is the most common malignant primary brain tumour, accounting for more than one in five brain tumour diagnoses.
 It is also one of the most aggressive tumours.
 It has a devastating impact – there is no cure and most patients die within one year of diagnosis.

 Every year in the UK, around 12,100 people are diagnosed with a brain tumour.

 Brain tumours, like most other cancers, get more common as people age.
 But - in contrast to most other cancer types - brain tumours also occur relatively frequently at younger ages.
 They are the second most common type of cancer in children.

-There are around 5,250 deaths due to brain tumours every year in the UK: 100 deaths every week.
+There are around 5,400 deaths due to brain tumours every year in the UK, more than 100 deaths every week.

 But just as important is the toll on those who survive, or who are living with brain tumours.
 The brain is the most important and complex of our organs and a tumour can cause huge, irreversible damage.
 And treatment that may be life-saving can cause devastating collateral damage.
 This is particularly pertinent in children, whose brains are still developing and who must carry the burden of any disabilities and health problems through their whole lives.